Access4all/adg/pages/knowledge/screen-readers/relevant-combinations/README.md

 #### What about IE?

 Usage of Internet Explorer has dropped significantly since the last survey (then 23.3%) as primary desktop/laptop browser.
-As Microsoft creased to support IE any longer, combinations with IE are no requirement anymore.
+As Microsoft ceased to support IE any longer, combinations with IE are no requirement anymore.
 We leave the references in this guide for documentation purposes.
-All of our examples are tested and are backward compatible with JAWS with IE.x
+At the time being, all of our examples are tested and are backwards compatible with JAWS with IE.

 #### What about Edge?